doogiecode/big-data-to-big-ding-dong-chrome/README.md

 Big Data → Big Ding Dong (Chrome)
 =============

 Since its coining, the phrase big data has been twisted, bent, and coaxed into meaning almost anything, particularly by those looking for profits in step 3.
-So, why not one more unintended meaning?
+So, why not one more unintended connotation?

 This Google Chrome extension replaces occurrences of "big data" on web pages with "big ding dong".